 Next up in our Best Gaming Headphones for Warzone guide, we have a headset from Logitech.
 These are the first wireless headphones on our list.
 This is not a multiplatform device.
 Being wireless makes it hassle-free and does not limit your movements during playing.

-Its USB adapter provides a strong 2.4 GHz connection ensuring a speedy transmission with the least amount of interference.
+Its USB adapter provides a robust 2.4 GHz connection ensuring a speedy transmission with the least amount of interference.
 They also have a noise-canceling mic which is auto-muted when you rotate it.

 The 7.1 surround sound allows your gameplay to be more immersive.
 But it needs software installation from Logitech’s official website.
-Unlike the previous headsets, this is rechargeable so it comes with its USB charging base.
-Logitech claims it to last for ten hours but it also depends on the amount of usage and other factors so this can be considered a bit of a downside with this device.
+Unlike the previous headsets, this is rechargeable, so it comes with a USB charging base.
+Logitech claims it to last for ten hours, but it also depends on the amount of usage and other factors, so this can be considered a bit of a downside with this device.

 Moving on to the audio controls and design, the G930 sports 3 programmable G-keys to control in-game audio features.
 The G-keys are located on the left ear cup for easy accessibility.
 The design is easy to wear with sound isolation cushioning ear pads and a comfortable headband.